NODE-Collective/specification/SPECIFICATION.md

   - `kW` for kilowatts
   - `sqft` for square feet
   - `Btu` for British Thermal Units, and `Btu/h` for BTU per hour.
 (Note that tons of cooling/heating SHOULD NOT be converted into BTU per hour.)

+- It is RECOMMENDED that the text be targeted at a non-specialist audience, and avoid excessive jargon and abbreviations.

+  Some abbreviations SHOULD be used, including for units of measurement as described above, and for industry-standard metrics, such as SEER, HSPF, UEF, and COP.